How to Use a Ladder Safely and Safety Tips for Walking on Roofs

 When working on a ladder, roof or on scaffolding you need to think ahead.
 A simple mistake can be fatal.
 Don't make any impulsive movements.
 You need to think "If I move this way or that way or stand here, or turn around or take my hand off that, will I fall?"

-Working at Height on a Ladder
+Do's and Don'ts While Working on a Ladder

 - Don't try to lean too far to one side as the ladder could slide or you could overbalance.